carolynvs/porter-proposals/pep/cnab-declarative-bundles.md

 # Declarative Bundles
-* The bundle's invocation image is only a filesystem, it doesn't have an entry point.
+* The bundle's invocation image is only a filesystem, it doesn't have an entry point and is never invoked.
 * Declares "components" which are bundles, and they are executed when the bundle is run.
-* They share the same claim.
+* They share the same claim.r
 * They can reference other component's outputs as their parameters and credentials.
 * The bundle manifest contains all of the component bundles.